All about cycling in the Netherlands

 So that leads to the conclusion that the red is there for more than one reason.
 To make clear to cyclists where the main routes are and to other road users where they may encounter cyclists.

-This post was originally published on “A view from the cycle path” on Thursday, 2 June 2011.
+This post, written by me, was originally published on “A view from the cycle path” on Thursday, 2 June 2011.

 The original 5 comments:

 ibikelondon said… Mark, that’s some beautiful asphalt they are laying right there!
 I only wish our roads were nearly as smooth and well built.
 Out of interest, here in the UK, most Councils don’t have their own road surfacing teams but tender the work out to outside contractors who tend to cut corners and try to do a fast job for as little as possible.
 Is it also the case in the Netherlands?
 Also, who has control of this road, is it the local Council, the City or a national roads agency?
 I only ask because here in London we have an issue whereby roads are ‘owned’ and managed by about 4 different parties, which is why it is often difficult to get cycling infrastructure to run for any length of time as moving from one authorities’ road to another seems to cause a massive amount of paperwork.
 Great observations as ever, Mark!
 2 June 2011 14:49

 My Best Friend Jen said… Looks awesome!
 I can feel the wind in my hair already!
 2 June 2011 14:59

 Clarence said… expect those vids to get wide play.i could wish the streets in my town could be done so professionally. as well as wish for any bike lanes at all.i’ve been reading your blog for some months now and am very glad that i found it.very well done and very informative.as well as many links to other points of view.given the opportunity, i would be in the netherlands tomorrow.
 2 June 2011 14:59